If your churn reduction efforts make you feel like Sisyphus, you’re not alone.

 Performing a churn calculation

-There’s no right answer to what THE ideal churn rate is for everyone, especially when you factor in new sales.
+There’s no right answer to what THE ideal customer churn rate is for everyone, especially when you factor in new sales.
 But if you want to avoid running backwards — or pushing boulders up mountains — your first step is a churn calculation.

 Customer churn (%) = (Users at the beginning of the period – Users at the end of period) ÷ Users at the beginning of the period